You may wish to see an introductory page to this section first.

 Similar to his predecessors Selim built a large kulliye which was finished in 1522 by his heir Sultan Suleyman.

 The kulliye was built on the top of the Fifth Hill and on the edge of the Cistern of Aspar.
 The terrace on the northern side of the mosque commands a grand view over the Golden Horn and over Suleymaniye Kulliyesi.
-The choice of the colours of the stones and tiles used for the decoration of the buildings was excellent.
+It is thought that the complex was designed by a Persian architect taken to Constantinople as a slave after Selim conquered Tabriz in Persian Azerbaijan.
+The prayer hall and the courtyard were decorated with tiles from Iznik (Nicaea) where Selim relocated skilled ceramists from Tabriz.

 Sultan Selim I Camii: interior